Last updated on December 17th, 2022 at 09:04 am

 - Over 3,000 butterflies

 This is just a small selection of superlative Colombia.
 And that’s not all, there are always new species to be found in Colombia, as the areas of the Amazon and the Pacific rainforest have hardly been researched.
+If you want to visit the different regions in Colombia, you also should know what languages are spoken.

 I could hardly believe it myself but in Colombia, there are 38 species with another 45 subspecies.
 Ten of these are endemic.
 On my travels across Colombia, I could see monkeys in all warmer regions, whether that was on the Pacific or the Caribbean coast, or of course in the Amazon and Orinoco regions.